 Homework need not consist only of written assignments.
 Activities such as reading (for AR, book reports, research projects, and essays), drill and memorization, practice on oral reading, and make-up work missed through absences may also be assigned for homework.

-All homework should meet two basic criteria:

-It should ordinarily be such that the child can do the work with minimal help and supervision

-It should be educationally worthwhile.

 If your child has continued serious difficulty in completing homework please contact the teacher.

 On a daily basis, 3rd – 8th grade students will bring home their homework planner with written homework assignments.
 As a reference for parents, homework will be posted on Renweb weekly.
 It is the parent and student’s responsibility to review this information as needed.
-Homework is subject to change based on the needs of the class; therefore, students are responsible for writing down their current daily homework assignments.
+Homework is subject to change based on the needs of the class; therefore, students are responsible for writing down their current daily homework assignments in their school planner.

 Since each student has different capabilities and interests, it would be difficult to denote the specific amount of time to be spent on an assignment.
 The approximate amount of time to be spent on homework assignments by the average student is: